opnsense/docs/source/manual/how-tos/caddy.rst

 * A DNS Provider is not required.
 With a static WAN IP, just skip the DNS Provider configuration and don't check the DNS-01 and Dynamic DNS checkboxes.
 Let's Encrypt will work with HTTP-01 (Port 80) or TLS-ALPN-01 (Port 443) challenge automatically.
 * Port Forwards, NAT Reflection or Split Horizon DNS are not required.
 Only create Firewall rules that allow traffic to hit the ports that Caddy opens.
 That is 80 (optionally) and 443 (required).
 If only Port 443 is opened, and IPv6 is available, make sure the Firewall rule allows IPv6 traffic to reach Caddy on WAN.
-* Firewall rules to allow Caddy to reach Backend Servers are not required.
+* Firewall rules to allow Caddy to reach upstream destinations are not required.
 OPNsense has a default rule that allows all traffic originating from it to be allowed.
-* ACME Clients on reverse proxied Backend Servers won't be able to issue certificates.
+* ACME Clients on reverse proxied upstream destinations won't be able to issue certificates.
 Caddy intercepts ``/.well-known/acme-challenge``.
 Either configure the DNS-01 challenge on these servers, use a self-signed certificate, or turn off TLS.
 In trusted networks, TLS is usually not needed.
 Caddy is primarily a `TLS Termination Proxy`.
 * When using Caddy with IPv6, it's best to have a GUA (Global Unicast Address) on the WAN interface.
 * Let's Encrypt or ZeroSSL can't be explicitely chosen.
 Caddy automatically issues one of these options, determined by speed and availability.
+These certificates can be found in ``/var/db/caddy/data/caddy/certificates``.

 ..
 Attention:: There is no TCP/UDP stream, load balancing and WAF (Web Application Firewall) support in this plugin.
 Caddy itself could support these features, but this plugin is focused on ease of configuration.
 For a business ready Reverse Proxy with WAF functionality, use OPNWAF.
 For TCP/UDP streaming, use either nginx or ha-proxy.